morphogenetics/minimal/index.md

 # [](#Research)Research
 My research is centered around understanding how genetic information is translated into morphology.

 Specifically, I am interested in:
 - Modeling osteocyte migration in developing mouse skulls.
   - How may noisey images be analyzed.
   - How do gene regulatory networks interact to drive the develop of mouse skulls.
 - Simulating Morphogenesis:
-  - How may cell simulation environments such as GRO be leveraged to create Gene Regulatory Networks(GRN's) with a predefined morpholog
+  - How may cell simulation environments such as GRO be leveraged to create Gene Regulatory Networks(GRN's) with a predefined morphology
 - How slime molds encode memory:
   - It has been shown that slime molds have the capacity to remember the path to an optimal food source.
 How is this information stored?
   - Can slime molds communicate with each other?